 We could expand on this theme at great length.
 Whether or not you would agree with our argument depends upon your interpretation of Romans 13:1-4 and related biblical passages.
 Basically, our position is in harmony with Augustine's classic theory of the "just war."
 We realize that there always have been and always will be endless debates about this theory.
 Christians often disagree about the best way to apply its principles to any particular human conflict.
 That doesn't change the bottom line.
 As far as we are concerned, there are times when Christians are justified in wielding the sword on behalf of a righteous cause.

-If you'd like to explore these concepts further, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you'd like to explore these concepts further, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.